 1.1.
 The options

 The Ubuntu Installer provides two encryption options upon installation.

 Encrypted home folder

-- Protects your personal data and the swap partition.
+- Prior to 18.04: Protects your personal data and the swap partition.

 You can use both encrypted home folder and full-disk encryption, and in certain cases it is recommended to do so (even though it involves some redundancy).

 1.2.
 The problems

 Unfortunately, both of these options have important faults.